DespinaJoann/PyTorch-Course-for-Computer-Vision/README.md

   |____ / notes
   |_____ / extras
 ```
+>❗**Note**: The content in the /notes and /extras directories is not ready yet, but it will be available soon!

 #### 📚 `/main`: Core Tutorials
 This is where the magic happens—**six main tutorials** in **Jupyter Notebooks** form the backbone of this course.
 Each tutorial is a hands-on lab designed to teach essential skills in a **fun**, **interactive**, and **engaging** way. 🤓